IBM/knative101/workshop/exercise-3/README.md

       ++ RoutesReady             6s
     ```

-    We can see the URL, the name of the service, as well as some status information about the service.
+    We can see the URL, the name of the service, and some status information about the service.
 We can also look at the various revisions for this service.
 Currently, we only have one revision with 100% of the traffic being routed there.

 5. Let's try out our application!
 We can curl the URL to try out our application.
 Notice that we're calling the `/` endpoint, and passing in a `number` parameter of 5.
 This should return the first 5 numbers of the Fibonacci sequence.